 Where can I get the birth control patch?

-You can get a prescription for the birth control patch.
-You can get a prescription from a doctor or nurse, a health clinic, or your local Planned Parenthood health center.
-In a few states, you may even be able to get a prescription through the Planned Parenthood Direct app or directly from a pharmacist.
+You need a prescription for the birth control patch.
+You can get a prescription from a doctor or nurse at a doctor’s office, health clinic, or your local Planned Parenthood health center.
+In some places, you can get a prescription through the Planned Parenthood Direct app or directly from a pharmacist.

-During your visit, a nurse or doctor will talk with you about your medical history, check your blood pressure, and give you whatever medical exam you may need.
-Most people don’t need pelvic exams in order to get the patch.
-Your nurse or doctor will help you decide what you need based on your medical history.
+During your visit, a nurse or doctor will talk with you about your medical history, check your blood pressure, and give you whatever exams you may need.
+Most people don’t need a pelvic exam in order to get the patch.
+Your nurse or doctor will help you decide what’s right for you based on your health history.